 Argentine Ant Control

-As a household pest, Argentine ants enter buildings in search of food and water (especially in warmer months).
+As a pest, Argentine ants enter buildings in search of food and water (especially in warmer months).
 Once they are in a building they are especially hard to get rid of because most colonies have many different queens.
 In fact, some pesticides can induce queens to lay even more eggs.
 The most effective manner to control these ants is usually dietary baits, which workers take back to the queens and other ants.

 For effective control options contact Strategic Industries.